Vivek-04022001/documentation/docs/backend/upgrading/intro.md

 To handle this situation, Plone has a built-in tool that migrates existing content to the new structure.

 Before migrating you should read this entire document, as well as {ref}`introduction-version-specific-upgrade-guides-label`, to understand the potential impact migrating will have on your Plone site.
-It is also wise to read the {doc}`troubleshooting` chapter, in case you run into any issues.
+It's also wise to read the {doc}`troubleshooting` chapter, in case you run into any issues.

 (introduction-versioning-policy-and-numbering-label)=